Land Use Changes

 Action 2.1.
 Use the best available information about priority areas for fish, wildlife, and habitats to plan clean energy projects.

 Reducing emissions is an important step towards alleviating climate change in the Pacific Northwest.
 Achieving these broad goals can be planned using the best available science, with additional technical assistance and local information from Oregon’s natural resource agencies.
 Agencies and partners can work to provide the tools, scientific knowledge, and assistance needed to support consistent, defensible, and predictable siting decisions and operational requirements.
 The decision support tools outlined in this Conservation Strategy provide a foundation and a starting point (e.g., Compass).
-Currently available guidance documents include the Oregon Columbia Plateau Ecoregion Wind Energy Siting and Permitting Guidelines (2008) and the USFWS Land-Based Energy Development Guidelines.
+Currently available guidance documents include the Oregon Columbia Plateau Ecoregion Wind Energy Siting and Permitting Guidelines (2008) and the USFWS Land-Based Wind Energy Development Guidelines.
 However, these guidance documents are just a beginning.
 Further actions to enhance the availability and use of best available science should engage natural resource agencies to develop clear and comprehensive mitigation strategies and siting guidance for all types of energy development.

 Renewable energy planning: Additional Resources